 ELEMENTS OF THE PROGRAM.
 The Company's executive compensation program includes three principal elements, each of which is intended to serve the overall compensation philosophy of the Company.
-FIRST, the executive's base salary is intended to create a minimum level of compensation that is reasonably competitive with other retail mall REITs.
+FIRST, the executive's base salary is intended to create a minimum level of compensation that is reasonably competitive with other retail mall REITS.
 SECOND, the Company uses stock options, restricted stock and may use other stock awards under the Incentive Plan as a long-term incentive.
 The Company believes that these types of awards are an important means to link the interests of management and stockholders and to encourage management to adopt a longer term perspective.
-FINALLY, the Company has established an incentive compensation plan for executive officers and other senior officers and key employees under which bonuses, which may be paid in cash or in the form of restricted stock, are awarded based upon the achievement of individual and corporate performance goals.
+FINALLY, the Company has established an incentive compensation plan for executive officers and other senior officers and key employees under which bonuses, which may be paid in cash and/or in the form of restricted stock, are awarded based upon the achievement of individual and corporate performance goals.
 The objective of the incentive compensation plan is to motivate and reward executives for performance that benefitted the Company and to recognize the contribution of its key employees.
+In 1998, the Company established the New Program under the incentive compensation plan to offer greater flexibility regarding any cash bonus and to provide a convenient method for electing to increase a participant's stock ownership in the Company.
+Under the New Program, eligible participants were offered the opportunity to receive all or a portion of any cash bonus that was awarded to them in 1999 in restricted stock.
+Subject to certain conditions, if a participant elected to receive restricted stock instead of cash, he received a number of shares of Common Stock that was valued as of the date of the award at 1.5 times the amount he would otherwise then receive in cash to reflect the substantial risks associated with the award.
+See Note 3 on page 13 of this Proxy Statement.

 Executive officers of the Company further participate in certain deferred compensation plans, and four executive officers also participate in a split dollar life insurance arrangement, to assist them in their tax and estate planning.
 In addition, the executive officers are eligible to receive other benefits such as medical and retirement benefits.

 COMPETITIVE COMPENSATION COMPARISONS.
 The Company has commissioned an outside consultant, FPL Associates ("FPL"), to assist the Committee in the development and review of the Company's compensation programs for its executive and senior officers and certain key employees.
 Among other things, FPL has reviewed the compensation programs of similar companies in the REIT industry, including retail mall owners, and compared them to the Company's compensation programs.
-Since the Company's IPO, FPL has performed these reviews (the "Compensation Studies") on an annual basis focusing on the development of a competitive total compensation program.
+Since the Company's IPO, FPL has performed these reviews typically on an annual basis focusing on the development of a competitive total compensation program.
+The last Compensation Study conducted prior to establishing the compensation structure for 1999 was in 1998.
+In March of 2000 another Compensation Study was conducted.